 - Competenceies list

 3. What you will have to provide to your trainer

 - Bring your log book and competency forms with you to your trainer at each visit to the clinic for him/her to sign off (each case and each competency).

 4. How will you be assessed

 - Assessment of your log book by your clinic trainer

-- Verification of the submitted and complete log book online to the project manager of the course (EB) when it is complete
+- Assessment of the submitted and completed log books online to the course coordinator.

 - By satisfying the examiners at an end of course OSCE